 In 2011 Eliza began to advocate for women who have been recipients of sexual assault and domestic violence, a subject close to her heart.
 She then created a YouTube channel and built a platform for her creative and soul-full expressions.
-Along with sharing music videos, she was inspired to start a live performance art project entitled, “Exorcism of Abuse”.
+Along with sharing music videos, and creative expressions in general, she was inspired to start a live performance art project entitled, “Transform Trauma into Well-Being”.
 It is a deeply authentic series offering comfort, inspiration and wisdom to those recovering from abuse, and anyone seeking to heal their life.
 Though videography is an entirely new medium for Eliza, it is just one more example of a life that is open, raw, and playful.

 At present, Eliza is on fire.
 Along with recording, painting, writing and filmmaking, her moving and inspiring performances continue to express her appetite and innate emotion for life.
 Eliza makes her home in the heart of the Columbia River Gorge, Washington.